 However, I know the day is coming.
 Mobile users are getting younger and younger, especially tweens and teens who take part in after-school teams or go home to an empty house before their parents arrive home.
 Pretty soon, my son will be partaking in more activities without me, too, and knowing he can get in touch with me will provide peace of mind.

-These students were in higher education, older than my son.
-When the time comes, however, I plan to use the phone to impart some financial lessons about saving for and earning a privilege (not to mention about social media and technology responsibility).
+When the time comes, I plan to use the phone to impart some financial lessons about saving for and earning a privilege (not to mention about social media and technology responsibility).
 Here are some ideas that I’ve picked up from parenting and personal finance experts over the years that I plan to adopt:

 And don’t forget to make deals on phone plans.
 Some companies offer special rates for students and teachers; be sure to ask.
-Republic offers a low, no-contract prepayment plan for unlimited text and talk (with some restrictions).
-Freedom Pop has a free plan — yes, free — for wifi calls.
-(That means calls placed over wifi and not a cellular network.)
-The basic plan is very limited, but if your student uses WiFi whenever it is available, they can save on data costs.
 Compare deals to the plan you already have in place to determine which is the better option for your student.
+Our article about affordable family cellphone plans is a great place to start.

 Only time will tell how far into the school year the cellphone request comes up, but at least I’ll have a game plan ready so my son will know that having a cellphone is something of value and should be treated as such.
 At the very least, it’ll be good practice for that other scary teenage milestone looming ahead … when he learns to drive.